‘Lights & Hauls the World G.E.’ as Schenectady was Iconic, Our 50th H.S. Reunion is Next Year

 There’s a huge influx of young guns in the NFL, with Mahomes the current lightening rod for a force you don’t want to bet against.
 The Buffalo Bills will never forget how a few seconds makes all the difference with a QB you WOULD want to bet against, like Herbert, Jones of NY, and Josh.

 Aaron Rodgers, iffy a character as he sometimes seems, *still* isn’t someone you blow off until final whistle.
 Will NY get the full benefit of his expertise, if he can’t be bothered with some good will at OTAs?
+Greatest fear about Rodgers is he gets injured and its back to Zack.

 It’s the NFC South folks

-ATL has two names for QB room – Logan Woodside and Desmond Ridder- and maybe Taylor Heineke (2 yrs./$20MM?); Tampa has maybe Jacoby Brissett, who was steady with Browns, and Saints Derek Carr (4 yrs./$150MM) rode the wave of QB uncertainty best by signing in early March.
+ATL has two names for QB room – Logan Woodside and Desmond Ridder- and maybe Taylor Heineke (2 yrs./$20MM?); Tampa has maybe Jacoby Brissett, who was steady with Browns, and Saints Derek Carr (4 yrs./$150M) rode the wave of QB uncertainty best by signing in early March.

 What’s in the cards for #Carolina Panthers and 2023 draft group, led by #1 pick Bryce Young?
 Predictions may be all over, but Panthers were a helmet penalty extra point and a lousy 24 point quarter by Brady and the Bucs from playoffs last year, off a 1-6 start.